firecracker-microvm/firecracker/docs/prod-host-setup.md

 # Production Host Setup Recommendations

 Firecracker relies on KVM and on the processor virtualization features for workload isolation.
+The host and guest kernels and host microcode must be regularly patched in accordance with your distribution's security advisories such as [ALAS](https://alas.aws.amazon.com/alas2023.html) for Amazon Linux.

 Security guarantees and defense in depth can only be upheld, if the following list of recommendations are implemented in production.

 ## Firecracker Configuration